SavvasRaptis/ISSI-International-Team-465/README.md

 conda install -c conda-forge jupyterlab
 ```

 Furthermore, for the usage of the examples in the notebook folder, two more packages are needed.
-Python library that allows the usage of MATLAB kernel in jupyter notebooks [link](https://am111.readthedocs.io/en/latest/jmatlab_install.html) and the irfu-matlab package available at is available at [irfu](https://github.com/irfu/irfu-matlab).
+Python library that allows the usage of MATLAB kernel in jupyter notebooks available here: [link](https://am111.readthedocs.io/en/latest/jmatlab_install.html)

+Then we also use the irfu-matlab package available at is available at [irfu](https://github.com/irfu/irfu-matlab).
 After installing it one can simply add the library to MATLAB's path and run:

 ```matlab
 irfu